Explore Section & Events

 Returns Processing Bureau

-Bureau Chief, John Lujan
+Bureau Chief, Mike Tedesco

 The Returns Processing Bureau opens the Department ‘s mail, processes tax returns and taxpayer payments.
 There are four units within this bureau: Extractions Processing – responsible for opening taxpayer mail received; Exceptions Processing – responsible for researching and processing payments with exceptions and preparing taxpayer returns for scanning; Remittance Processing – responsible for processing all payments and creating the electronic deposit transmitted daily to our fiscal agent, and Cash Control – responsible for ensuring taxpayer payments and returns are reconciled each day.
 Together this Bureau is responsible for ensuring taxpayer payments are deposited within the next business day requirement and ensuring taxpayer returns are processed so all refunds due to taxpayers are issued timely.
 This bureau processes deposits that average over $17 million per day.